DK-Hostmaster/DKHM-RFC-CLID/README.md

 All example XML files are available in the [DK Hostmaster EPP XSD repository][DKHMXSDSPEC].

-The proposed extensions and XSD definitions are available in the  [3.2 candidate][DKHMXSD3.2] of the DK Hostmaster XSD, which is currently a draft and work in progress and marked as a  _pre-release_.
+The proposed implementation does not require or introduce any new extensions, meaning it adheres to the DK Hostmaster XSD specification currently in production at the time of writing.

 <a id="description"></a>
 ## Description